New Zealand Space Scholarship

 Selection process

-This was a highly competitive process.
+This is a highly competitive process.
 The evaluation criteria, used to select candidates to be put forward for consideration by NASA, included:

 • Academic excellence

-• Relevance of the candidate’s experience to NASA’s work
+• Relevance of the candidate’s experience to the projects currently underway at NASA’s Ames Research Center or the Jet Propulsion Laboratory

 • Personal characteristics, self-management, and interpersonal skills